 EFFECTIVITY

 This Policies and Procedures Manual shall take effect upon approval and shall supersede any memorandum/SOP inconsistent with this Policies and Procedures Manual.
-Any changes to the manual shall comply with the policies and procedures indicated in the process of Amendment of Manual.
+Any changes to the manual shall comply with the policies and procedures indicated in the process title “Amendment of Manual”.